mohammadtakneshan/3D-Cube-in-Blender/README.md

 ## Project Overview

-This documentation outlines the key steps, methods, and settings used in the Blender project hosted at [GitHub](https://github.com/elarry/blender-cli-render?tab=readme-ov-file).
+This documentation outlines the key steps, methods, and settings used in the Blender project.
 The project focuses on creating a visually compelling scene incorporating basic modeling, material and texture assignments, animations, Python scripting, and rendering.

 ---